aimms/how-to/Articles/251/251-pro-operations-best-practices.rst

 #.
 Recovery from server failure: this is typically done with back-up servers, 'hot standby' or 'cold standby'.
 The recovery times will depend on equipment and procedures.
 In addition, the new PRO 'scale-out' functions may already offer resilience against server failure as any machine in the PRO cluster can take on the job management automatically.

-.. #.
+#.
 Recovery from data-center incidents such as fire: this is dealt with by having multiple data centers, again either 'hot standby' or 'cold standby' or even mirrored.

 There is obviously a trade-off between the level of resilience and time required to recover and costs.
 Each business will have to make its own trade-offs here.

+See also our article :doc:`../374/374-pro-backup-and-continuity`.

 ..
 Conclusion
 .. -------------